Odiobill/Nmkr/README.md

 ### Warning
 I implemented all the available API calls, but I tested only a few of them: the ones I need for the project I'm currently working on.

+Also, depending on your project and needs, you may want to update the schemas with your own defaults, or remove any unwanted parameter from some of them: in some cases, the *Nmkr Api* requires you to send less data than what the full schemas provide, otherwise calls will fail.
+As an example, and to force you taking a look :), I commented out the following fields from **UploadNftClassV2**:
+- metadataOverride
+- priceInLovelace

+and the *percentage* parameter of **RoyaltyClass** has a default of **4.20**.

-There may be bugs and typos in the code, and there is a lot of room for improvements.
+Please note that there may be bugs and typos in the code, and there is a lot of room for improvements.
 PRs are welcome.

 ### How to use it
 - Add an empty GameObject